Welcome to our Help Center.

 If yor rental's pool is listed as Offline, check to see for "RENTER POOL STATUS", review the rentals historical graph for a purple Pool offline bar,

 If your pool is indicated as offline, please add an online pool to the top of your pool list.
-We reccomend using mrr-pool as a backup for scrypt, x11, and sha256 rigs.

 A pool that you chose for your rental being listed offline removes any eligibility for a refund for the time that your pool is offline.
 It is your responsibility to chose a reputable pool.